YaolingYang/SparsePainter/README.md

 When the above requirements are met, you can compile with:

 ``
-g++ HMPaint.cpp -o HMPaint.exe -lz -fopenmp -lpthread -larmadillo -std=c++0x -g -O3
+g++ SparsePainter.cpp -o SparsePainter.exe -lz -fopenmp -lpthread -larmadillo -std=c++0x -g -O3
 ``

-To run **HMPaint**, enter the following command:
+To run **SparsePainter**, enter the following command:

 ``
-./HMPaint.exe [-parameter1 value1 -parameter2 value2 ......]
+./SparsePainter.exe [-parameter1 value1 -parameter2 value2 ......]
 ``

 An example can be found in the **Example** section below.